Dr. Kevin P. C. Minbiole

 from the fungal pathogen, Batrachochytrium dendrobatidis, is a

-products endemic to the skins of frogs and salamanders that may confer
+products endemic to the skins of frogs, salamanders, and toads that may confer

-Dr. Louise Rollins-Smith at Vanderbilt University, to further
+Dr. Louise Rollins-Smith at Vanderbilt University and Dr. Tom Umile at Gwynedd-Mercy University, to further

 Panamanian Golden Frog, photo by B. Gratwicke

-Three compounds we've isolated from bacteria on salamander skin.
+Three of the compounds we've isolated from bacteria on salamander

 Medicinal Chemistry Project: Bacteria are developing